 The aim of Neurodata Without Borders is to standardize neuroscience data on an international scale.
 Our goal is to break down the geographic, institutional, technological and policy barriers that impede the flow of neuroscience data within the greater scientific community.
 Our intent is to accelerate the pace of discovery and success of brain research worldwide.

 The need to standardize neuroscience data has never been more urgent.
 Large-scale brain research projects such as the U.S. BRAIN Initiative and resources such as the Allen Cell Types Database are producing massive quantities of data.
 But the full benefits of these data will not be realized if they cannot easily be shared, pooled and analyzed.

-To meet our goal, Neurodata Without Borders is undertaking a series of pilot projects.
-The first of these projects, Neurodata Without Borders: Neurophysiology, aims to develop a unified, extensible, open-source data format for cellular-based neurophysiology data, one of the most common and important data types in neuroscience.
+To meet our goal, Neurodata Without Borders, aims to develop a unified, extensible, open-source data format for cellular-based neurophysiology data, one of the most common and important data types in neuroscience.
 A series of high-value neurophysiology data sets are being translated into the unified data format and shared with the broader scientific community.